The household cleaners you use to make your house spotlessly clean are loaded with various toxins.

 These can affect your reproduction system, central nervous system, and other important bodily systems.
 The information present in the labels of these products is often too scientific for us to understand.

-- Endocrine disruptors – these imitate human hormones resulting in false signals that confuse the body.
+These imitate human hormones resulting in false signals that confuse the body.
 These increase the risk of health concerns like behavioral, growth, developmental, and reproductive problems.
 These are also linked to ADHD, unusual prostate size, damage to the immune system, menstrual problems, miscarriage, premature puberty, reduced fertility, and cancers.

-- Carcinogens – these increase the chances of elevated cancer growth.
+These increase the chances of elevated cancer growth.

 Chemicals In The Household Cleaners